sinclairzx81/sidewinder/libs/server/readme.md

 ## Express

 Sidewinder Hosts are run on top express and support hosting any compatiable express middleware.
-Hosts only exposes the express `use(...)` function however, so needing to handle specific HTTP verbs such as `get`, `post`, `put` and `delete` will need to write these handlers on express `Router`.
+Hosts only exposes the express `use(...)` function however, so applications needing to handle HTTP verbs such as `get`, `post`, `put` and `delete` will need to write these handlers on an express `Router`.

 ```typescript
 import { Host } from '@sidewinder/server'